Norway Debate: Background

-In 1937, Neville Chamberlain, then Chancellor of the Exchequer, succeeded Stanley Baldwin as prime minister, leading a National Government overwhelmingly composed of Conservatives but supported by small National Labour and Liberal National parties.
+In 1937, Neville Chamberlain, then Chancellor of the Exchequer, succeeded Stanley Baldwin as prime minister, leading a National Government overwhelmingly composed of Conservatives but supported by the small National Labour and Liberal National parties.
 It was opposed by the Labour and Liberal parties.
-Since assuming power in Germany in 1933, the Nazi Party had pushed an irredentist foreign policy.
+Since Hitler assumed power in Germany in 1933, his Nazi Party had pursued an irredentist foreign policy.
 Chamberlain initially attempted to avert war by a policy of appeasement, culminating in the Munich Agreement of September 1938.
 This policy was abandoned after Germany ceased the use of diplomatic means to avert war, and became more overtly expansionist with the full occupation of Czechoslovakia in March 1939.

-One of the strongest critics of both appeasement and German aggression was Conservative backbencher Winston Churchill who, although he was one of the country's most prominent political figures, had last held government office in 1929.
+One of the strongest critics of both appeasement and Nazi aggression was Conservative backbencher Winston Churchill who, although being one of the country's most prominent political figures, had last held government office in 1929.
 After Germany invaded Poland on 1 September 1939, the United Kingdom and France declared war on Germany two days later.
-Chamberlain thereupon created a war cabinet into which he appointed Churchill as First Lord of the Admiralty.
+Chamberlain thereupon created a war cabinet in which he appointed Churchill as First Lord of the Admiralty.
 It was at this point that a government supporter (possibly David Margesson, the Government Chief Whip) noted privately: (Note: Unless otherwise referenced, quotes in this article are from the full text of the debate as given in Hansard or the Official Report, Fifth Series, volume 360, columns 1073–1196 and 1251–1366.)

 For two-and-a-half years, Neville Chamberlain has been Prime Minister of Great Britain.
 During this period Great Britain has suffered a series of diplomatic defeats and humiliations, culminating in the outbreak of European war.
 It is an unbroken record of failure in foreign policy, and there has been no outstanding success at home to offset the lack of it abroad. ...
 Yet it is probable that Neville Chamberlain still retains the confidence of the majority of his fellow country-men and that, if it were possible to obtain an accurate test of the feelings of the electorate, Chamberlain would be found the most popular statesman in the land.